aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 30. Within the Remote Desktop session to **az140-24-p3-0**, click on the **connect** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
 This will connect session host to host pool.

+31. If you get the popup exceution policy change to continue select yes.

-31. If you get the popup NutGet provider is requied to continue select yes.
+32. If you get the popup NutGet provider is requied to continue select yes.

-32. Provide the credentials from the environment details tab to authenticate the Azure account when the pop up comes.
+33. Provide the credentials from the environment details tab to authenticate the Azure account when the pop up comes.

-33. Wait until the script runs successfully.
+34. Wait until the script runs successfully.

-34. In the Azure portal, search for Application group and select az140-24-hp3-DAG, then click on **Assignments** under **Manage** section.
+35. In the Azure portal, search for Application group and select az140-24-hp3-DAG, then click on **Assignments** under **Manage** section.

-35. Click on + Add and search for aduser5 and then click on Select.
+36. Click on + Add and search for aduser5 and then click on Select.
-36. Within the Remote Desktop session to az140-dc-vm11, in the web browser window displaying the Azure portal, search for and select Azure Virtual Desktop and, on the Azure Virtual Desktop blade, select Application groups.
+37. Within the Remote Desktop session to az140-dc-vm11, in the web browser window displaying the Azure portal, search for and select Azure Virtual Desktop and, on the Azure Virtual Desktop blade, select Application groups.
-37. On the application groups blade, select + Create.
+38. On the application groups blade, select + Create.
-38. On the Basics tab of the Create an application group blade, specify the following settings and select Next: Applications >:
+39. On the Basics tab of the Create an application group blade, specify the following settings and select Next: Applications >:

   |Setting|Value|
    |---|---|